 Creating and editing links in WordPress

 If you are linking to a page/post on your site start typing the title.

-To link an image it is a similar process.
-Select the image, then click the link icon.
+To link an image in WordPress is a similar process.

 Highlight the text or select the image.
-Use the same icon, and change the link to the new one.
+Either use the same icon and change the link to the new one.
 Or click the pencil icon that appears.

 Paragraphs and headings in WordPress

 Use this icon to underline text in your WordPress content, making it stand out or make a statement.

 These are the indent icons.
 Using them you can increase or decrease the indentation of a paragraph or heading.

-Saving a WordPress page
+Save a WordPress page

 Auto-saves and revisions in WordPress

-You will arrive at the ‘Compare Revisions’ screen.
+- You will arrive at the ‘Compare Revisions’ screen.

-There is a time line bar at the top of this screen, representing the life of the page.
+- There is a timeline bar at the top of this screen, representing the life of the page.
 The further left you take the slider, the older the revisions of the page are.

-WordPress also highlights the changes that have been made, comparing the latest post to a post you choose on the time line.
-To retrieve your last version the slide should be all the way to the right.
+- WordPress highlights the changes that have been made, comparing the latest post to a post you choose on the timeline.